Harrisburg University – Tuition at Harrisburg University of Science and Technology

 Domestic Graduate Tuition Rate

 Domestic graduate tuition rate: is $800 per semester hour, part-time and full-time.
-For academic purposes, a graduate student taking between 9-12 credits is considered full-time.
+For academic purposes, a graduate student taking 6 or more credits is considered full-time.

 Tuition Deposit: A non-refundable tuition deposit must be paid in advance of final course registration for the initial semester of attendance.
 A tuition deposit made for Semester I (Fall) is non-refundable after May 1, 2017.
 A deposit for Semester II (Spring) is non-refundable after November 1, 2017.

 Tuition Payment Late Charge: A late payment charge of $250 will be assessed if the student fails to make payment arrangements or pay tuition on or before the first day of the semester or term.